IndiePython/nodezator-system-testing/how-to.md

 ### Authorship info

 Test cases don't include info on the people who create/update them nor corresponding dates of such events.
 All this info is tracked by the version control system already.

+### Categories

+As explained in the [README](README.md) file, categories used are loose and arbitrary, for the sole purpose of grouping test cases with common aspects.
+When creating a new test, you are free to pick a category name that doesn't exist yet, but before that make sure the test doesn't already fit one of the existing categories.